 22 Yea, methought I saw, even as our father Lehi saw, God sitting upon his throne, surrounded with numberless concourses of angels, in the attitude of singing and praising their God; yea, and my soul did long to be there.

 I believe this gives insight into what was happening with Joseph Smith in the sacred grove.
 My own personal belief of what happened.
+I think there are logical reasons to believe many different things about the First Vision, but this is my personal view.

-1) It was a visionary experience presented in his mind and likely not an actual, physical experience
+1) It was a visionary experience presented in his mind and likely not an actual, physical experience.

 3) The vision was real and powerful, and did exactly what we as missionaries taught it was.
 It was the call for Joseph to serve as prophet.